 But survive (literally, people FALL.
 OFF.
 AND.
 DIE) and you’ll be rewarded with the most epic views in Zion.

-Hiking Angels Landing in Zion is a once in a lifetime experience that you definitely won’t regret!
+Hiking Angels Landing in Utah is a once in a lifetime experience that you definitely won’t regret!

 - Distance: Just about 2.5 miles from the trailhead to the summit of Angels Landing